inquisitiveSoft/Boilerpipe-Coffee/README.md

 ____________

 Requires the 'htmlparser2' node.js module

-In addintion the example requires 'fs', 'request', and 'path' modules
+In addition the example requires 'fs', 'request', and 'path' modules

-Building (combining into a single javascript file) requires `coffeescript-concat` Testing requires the `mocha` command line tool and the 'chai' module
+Building (combining into a single javascript file) requires `coffeescript-concat`

+Testing requires the `mocha` command line tool and the 'chai' module